Why This Matters

 Point of View

-- Third-person limited maintains some intimacy while allowing more flexibility; third-person omniscient provides godlike access to all characters' thoughts
+- Third-person limited maintains some intimacy while allowing more flexibility; third-person omniscient provides godlike access to all characters' thoughts and can move freely across time and space.

 Narrative Voice

-Compare: Point of View vs. Narrative Voice—POV determines who tells the story and what they can know, while voice determines how they tell it.
+Compare: Point of View vs. Narrative Voice: POV determines who tells the story and what they can know, while voice determines how they tell it.
 Two first-person narrators can have completely different voices.
 When analyzing prose style, address both.

 The Meaning of Story: Theme and Setting